PhucDong/sbd-project-fe/README.md

 - In all Data Grid components, change background color of selected rows (done)
 - Persist data on current page when switching between sidemenu items
 - In Transfer List of AccessPermission page, add filter feature for all tables
+- Users can select some rows (not all rows on the same page) and delete them at the same time in all Data Grid components
+- Add horizontal scrolling to all Data Grid components whenever the screen size is changed
+- Re-organize and refine codes, files, and folders